 10. Respect Security

 We've touched on respect, but respecting security and venue/event staff is a massive point of photo pit etiquette that bears further articulation.
 Security at shows are looking out for the safety of the artist and the fans, but they're also looking out for you and your best interests.
 It's truly in everyone's best interests to show security and everyone working a show the utmost respect.
 If you're new to a venue, take the time to introduce yourself to the security there, and you shoot there frequently, make it a point to get to know security.
 Whether it's saving you from a crowdsurfer or maybe letting you get that last shot before exiting the photo pit when time is up, you want security on your side.

 Note: It should go without saying, but whatever security says, goes.
 Security can eject you from the photo pit at any time if there is just cause for safety or there's a change in policy for a specific artist that wasn't previously communicated.
 If security genuinely messes up and say, miscounts the songs, discuss with the head of security in a polite and respectful manner — anything less and you're going to get bounced.

 11. Respect Your Fellow Photographers

 Finally, respect your fellow photographers in the photo pit.
 Everyone wearing a photo pass has the same right to the pit and their shot, period.
-Even that person filming with their phone and dancing, probably.
-But in all seriousness, we are all in this together.
+We are all in this together.
 Respect for one another should be at the front of everyone's mind.
 We all want our shot.
 Enter the photo pit with respect on your mind and everyone has a better chance of making the best images without the drama.

 If I had to sum up photo pit etiquette in a word, it's easy: respect.
 Get your shot, but don't be a jerk about it.
 We're all after the same thing, we're all working.